Airlines Had Their Safest Year On Record In 2023: IATA

-PARIS, Feb 29 (NNN-AGENCIES) - Last year was the safest ever for commercial air travel, despite a massive rebound in passenger flights, an airline industry group said.
+(MENAFN- AFP) Last year was the safest ever for commercial air travel, despite a massive rebound in passenger flights, an airline industry group said Wednesday.

 The only fatal accident of a passenger plane was the crash of an ATR turboprop operated by Nepal's Yeti Airlines during a domestic flight, killing 72 people, according to the International Air Transport Association's (IATA) annual report.